Elena G. van Stee

 Under Review

 Stewart, Evan, and Elena G. van Stee.
 “Racialized Religion & Vaccine Hesitancy: Evidence from the General Social Survey.”
-Under Review.
+R&R.

 In Preparation

 van Stee, Elena G., “Social Class and Help-Seeking in College: Pandemic Insights and New Research Directions.”
-In preparation for Handbook of Generation COVID: Global Perspectives on Development with Implications for Social Work, Policy, and Practice, edited by R. Dimitrova and L. Ferrer-Wreder.
-Cambridge University Press
+In preparation (abstract accepted) for Handbook of Generation COVID: Global Perspectives on Development with Implications for Social Work, Policy, and Practice, edited by R. Dimitrova and L. Ferrer-Wreder.
+Cambridge University Press.

 Academic Book Reviews